The challenge of setting the right price

 What is probably most important to keep in mind is that the use of Machine Learning in the retail world keeps widening, and all signs point to the fact that this trend will continue in the coming years.

 Here at Tryolabs, we specialize in Machine Learning solutions for retail companies.
 Since 2010, we have been working with several retailers, which let us better understand the opportunities, challenges and available solutions within the industry.
-The massive amounts of data available to retail companies allow us to conceptualize & build custom Machine Learning systems to improve companies’ KPIs.

 Like what you read?